 From Chhomrong, the trek heads back to Ghandruk – descending gently through forests to Kummu.
 We camp overnight with views offering, yet another, picturesque, panoramic view of Annapurna South.

-Trek downhill through villages and terraced fields to Syauli Bazaar, then onto Nayapul before being transported back to Pokhara for an overnight stay.
+Trek downhill through villages and terraced fields to Syauli Bazaar, then onto Nayapul before being transported back to Pokhara for an overnight stay at our private eco-campsite.

 *It is important to us that this trek follows few of the commercial tea-house trails.
 Accordingly the route and campsites may be varied at the discretion of the group leader.
-Note that the walking hours include rest stops, are a guide only and can vary due to trail or weather conditions.
+Note that the approximate walking hours include rest stops and can vary due to trail or weather conditions.

 After breakfast we transfer to the airport for our fight to Kathmandu, a spectacular mountain flight along the face of the Himalaya.
 On arrival we transfer to the hotel.
 Afternoon at leisure.